 As part of these innovation projects, Carbon Trust is responsible for dissemination.
 This includes events, case studies and related activities.
-Upcoming activities will be listed below.
+Current and upcoming activities will be listed below.

 The IEEA takes a collaborative approach, working with trade associations, sector companies and technology providers to identify innovative opportunities for energy reduction.
 We have worked with 14 mid-energy intense sectors, such as dairies and aggregates, installing site metering at equipment level and analysing production data.
 This has helped us identify emissions reduction averaging 29%.

 - Design of brick kilns with reduced air flow rates to improve efficiency

 - potential to reduce emissions in the bricks industry by 40,000 tCO2/year